aubreyrjones/mutagen/README.md

 You can edit the included `playbooks.txt` or make a new one for your game.

-Each playbook can contain a mix of sections written as either `.txt` or `.odt` files.
-THEY ARE TREATED VERY DIFFERENTLY.
+Each playbook can contain a mix of sections written as either `.txt`, `.odt`, or `.pdf` files. **THEY ARE TREATED VERY DIFFERENTLY.**

 Text files are assumed to contain Mutagen Markup.
 They are parsed by the document builder, then automatically formatted as player playbook sections.
 Additionally and critically, the sections and moves are encoded for use in the online character tracker app.

-Pre-formatted ODT documents are ONLY INCLUDED IN THE PDF EDITION of the playbook.
-They are converted to PDF as-is and included in the final playbook PDF, but _they are NOT encoded for the online tracker_.
+Pre-formatted ODT and PDF documents are ONLY INCLUDED IN THE PDF EDITION of the playbook.
+They are converted to PDF or included as-is in the final playbook PDF, but _they are NOT encoded for the online tracker_.

 In general, playbooks should be written in Mutagen Markup so that it's compatible with the online character tracker.
-Inside of playbooks, use ODT sections never or rarely; and then only for flavor, fiction, and informational material that doesn't need to be tracked or routinely referenced after a first play session.
+Inside of playbooks, use pre-formatted sections never or rarely; and then only for flavor, fiction, and informational material that doesn't need to be tracked or routinely referenced after a first play session.

 Keep in mind that the online character tracker provides substantial accessibility support for GMs and players using assistive technology.